webaverse/docs/docs/index.md

 The Webaverse ecosystem is built on existing open standards and technologies like WebGL, WebXR, IPFS, and Ethereum.

+## Webaverse

+In this initial section you can go from zero understanding to knowing exactly what Webaverse is.

+You'll learn that you can buy and use [Grease](./webaverse/grease) to mint [NFTs](./webaverse/nfts), just by messaging with a [Discord Bot](./webaverse/discord-bot).

+Or that you can create your very own [Avatars](./webaverse/avatars) and build on [Parcels](./webaverse/parcels) that are a part of everchanging [Seasons](./webaverse/seasons).

 ## Market

 Since Webaverse is built with NFTs, any creation in Webaverse can be bought, sold, and traded on open and decentralized marketplaces like OpenSea.